Logarithmic Derivations of Adjoint Discriminants: Jacobian ideal and logarithmic differential via pushforward

 \subsubsection{Logarithmic tangent sheaves}

-For this part we refer to \cite[\S 3.4.4]{sernesi:deformations}.
-Useful properties of the logarithmic tangent sheaf can be found for instance in \cite{dolgachev:logarithmic}.
+For this part we mainly refer to \cite[\S 3.4.4]{sernesi:deformations} but, for instance, useful properties of the logarithmic tangent sheaf can also be found in \cite{dolgachev:logarithmic}.
 Let $Y$ be a reduced projective $\bk$-scheme and write $\cT_Y$ for the tangent sheaf of $Y$.
-Assume now that $Y$ lies in $\PP=\PP^\ell$ with normal sheaf $\cN_{Y/\PP}$ and consider the composition:
+Assume now that $Y$ lies in $\PP=\PP^{\ell-1}$ with normal sheaf $\cN_{Y/\PP}$ and consider the composition:

 \begin{definition} The sheaf of \textit{logarithmic differentials} $\cT_\PP\langle Y \rangle$ or \textit{logarithmic tangent sheaf} is the kernel of $\nabla$ and the equisingular normal sheaf $\cN'_{Y/\PP}$ is the image of $\nabla$, so we have an exact sequence: